AnnaQ01/Tableau-Dashboard-Car-Sales/README.md

 - Company: Chevrolet leads in YTD sales with 27.11M and holds a 7.30% share of the market.
 Ford, Dodge, and Oldsmobile also perform well, with sales between 19.63M and 25.43M, each holding between 5% and 7% of the market.
 Jaguar has the lowest YTD sales, with only 2.50M and a market share of 0.67%, selling just 102 cars so far this year.
 Hyundai follows closely, with 2.57M in sales, accounting for 0.69% of the total market, and 134 cars sold year-to-date.

 **Recommendations:**
 - Ensure inventory is stocked up and marketing campaigns are optimized to capture demand during weeken and holiday season demand in September, November and December.
+In addition, Promotions can be used to boost sales in low season like in January and February.
 - To capitalize on strong sales, prioritize marketing and inventory for SUVs, Pale White cars, and Double Overhead Camshaft engines to meet customer demand.
 - Jaguar and Hyundai should focus on targeted marketing campaigns that emphasize their unique value propositions, such as luxury features or affordability.